-- Hollywood Walk of Fame: Created in 1960 by the Hollywood Chamber of Commerce, the Walk of Fame is a tribute to artists, directors, musicians, and writers who have influenced the entertainment industry in the United States.
-Along Hollywood Boulevard, you’ll find over 2,000 stars embedded along the sidewalk, dedicated to creatives in the film industry.
+- Hollywood Walk of Fame: Created in 1960 by the Hollywood Chamber of Commerce, the Walk of Fame is a tribute to artists, directors, musicians, and writers who have influenced the entertainment industry over the years.
+Along Hollywood Boulevard, you’ll find over 2,000 stars embedded along the sidewalk dedicated to those who made a name for themselves in the film industry.

-- Grauman’s Chinese Theater: Also known as TCL Chinese Theatre, this iconic building is an ornate movie palace found along the Walk of Fame.
-The film history of the site began in the early 1910s when the land was bought by Sid Grauman to build this magnificent Chinese Theatre.
+- Grauman’s Chinese Theater: It was once said that “to visit Los Angeles and not see the Chinese Theatre is like visiting China and not seeing the Great Wall.”
+Also known as TCL Chinese Theatre, this iconic building is an ornate movie palace found along the Walk of Fame.
+The film history of this site began in the early 1910s when the land was bought by Sid Grauman to build this magnificent theater.

-- Dolby Theatre: Within walking distance of Grauman’s Chinese Theater, this live-performance auditorium — originally named the Kodak Theatre — was the first theatre that took shape from an original design conceived specifically for cinematic exhibitions.
-Since its opening on November 9, 2001, it has been the venue for the annual Academy Awards ceremony.
+- Dolby Theatre: Within walking distance of Grauman’s Chinese Theatre, this live-performance auditorium — originally named the Kodak Theatre — is one of the largest stages in the U.S. Since its opening on November 9, 2001, it has been the venue for the annual Academy Awards ceremony.

 - Wax Museums: Continuing your stroll along Hollywood Boulevard, you’ll find two world-famous wax museums: the Hollywood Wax Museum and Madame Tussauds Hollywood, featuring replicas of celebrities like Leonardo DiCaprio, Marilyn Monroe, Tupac, Jimmy Kimmel, and many more.
 Snap a selfie with life-like figures of your favorite stars!